John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Serverless
 Ad-hoc visualizations
 Can use on prem or cloud
-SPICE - Super Fast In Memory Calculation Engine (10 GB of memory per user) Columnar Storage (ODBC, JDBC)
+SPICE - Super Fast In Memory Calculation Engine (10 GB of memory per user)
+Columnar Storage (ODBC, JDBC)
 Used for Anomaly Detection, Farecasting, Auto-Narratives
 QwikSight Q - ansewrs business questions based on NLP Paginated Reports ()
 MFA, VPC Connectivity
 Can restrict users to utilize on specific fields of your data.
+Pricing
+- Standard
+- Enterprise
+- Enterprise with Q

+### Qwiksight Dashboards